thepsauce/fensterchef/CONTRIBUTING.md

 - `CONTRIBUTING.md` is me, I tell you how you can contribute to the project
 - `generate/fensterchef.data_types` contains the data types the configuration parser understands
-- `generate/fensterchef.labels` contains the sections the configuration parser understands
-- `generate/Makefile` is the make file to update the code and documentation, use it with `make -f generate/Makefile`
-- `generate/*.{c,h}.sh` are all the files used for code generation, they have a form resembling the file they edit
-- `man/fensterchef.1` is the main manual to inform the user what fensterchef is about and how it can be used
+- `doc/fensterchef.1` is the main manual to inform the user what fensterchef is about and how it can be used
-- `man/fensterchef.5` contains information about the configuration file format and how configuration files can be written as well as examples
+- `doc/fensterchef.5` contains information about the configuration file format and how configuration files can be written as well as examples

 ### Makefile

-We use `GNU make` for debug building.
+We use `GNU make` for debug building and a wide range unix compatible make script for the release build.

 The `build/GNUmakefile` is the main tool for development, it has the following "targets":